jachinrao/jachinrao/README.md

-# Hi there! 👋 I'm Zhexin Rao
+# Hi there! 👋 I'm Zhexin

 🎯 **Quantitative Risk Management | Statistical Modelling | Financial Data**
 - 🎓 I'm a master's student at the University of Tartu, specializing in Actuarial and Financial Engineering, with interests in financial data analysis and risk management.